VVEIRD/TabletopSoundboard/README.md

 # ESD Soundboard App
 Soundboard App for the Elgato Stream Deck (ESD from now on).

-It is written in Java and comes prepackaged with the openjdk 10.

-With this release you can Manage your Sounds and Soundboards.

 ## Managing sounds

 In the Sound menu you can manage all sounds added to the App.
 Removal of sounds is not implemented yet: